julmag/report_cb/article.md

 **TODO:** GHA

-Learning only happened in the synapses between the reservoir and the Purkinje cell layer.
+Learning only happened in the synapses between the reservoir and the Purkinje cell layer and at the gha layer.

+The gha layer

 Weights are adjusted with a modified delta learning algorithm:

 $$
 \begin{aligned}\Delta w_{ij} =  \eta * (r_{i} \, e_{j} - c \, w_{ij)}) \\\end{aligned}
 $$

-where ...

 The learning rate was set to $\eta = 0.005$ .
 A cost parameter was added and set to $c = 0.001$.
+Each step in the circle the error, $e_j$,  was calculated in python as target - model_prediction.
+And fed into the prukinje cell layer via the inferior olive cells.

 ## Random dot task